The Best Hostels in La Paz, Bolivia

 Colibri Camping & Eco Lodge

 Colibri Camping & Eco Lodge is a hostel just outside of La Paz.
-It’s at lower elevation (3,200 metres instead of 3,600 metres), so it’s a good option if you don’t have much time to acclimatise to the altitude or if you’re affected badly by altitude in general.
+It’s at lower elevation (3,200 metres instead of 3,600 metres), so it’s a good place if you don’t have much time to acclimatise to the altitude or if you’re affected badly by altitude in general.

 FAQs About the Best Hostels in La Paz